ziadti/advent-of-code-gs/README.md

 # Advent of Code
-Google Sheets one formula solutions to Advent of Code
+Google Sheets one formula solutions to Advent of Code.

 ## Usage